-The Creative Campus Global Initiative was developed in Florence, Italy from 2005-2010 in response to an increasingly difficult situation between the US students and the local population.
+The Creative Campus Global Initiative was developed in Florence, Italy in response to an increasingly difficult situation between the US students and the local population.
 The Global Theatre Project believes, strongly, that the US student abroad can be a wonderful ally and participant in the development of healthy global relationships.
 But we also believe that a structure of programming and projects, which take into consideration what the students bring to their ‘new home’ as well as what the challenges they face while living there is essential.
 Our experience shows that when these projects are creatively-based and community-focused, cultural differences can be met head-on and a deeper understanding of both the American student and the local population can be shared and celebrated.

 - Tuscany’s Festival della Creatività brought 80 US students together in collaboration with 15 Florentine artists.
 Their inter-active work at the Festival was experienced by over 6,000 visitors during the three days of the festival and given ‘exceptional notice’ by the Festival Director Paolo Chiappini who interviewed students and artists for his promotional purposes within the Regione di Toscana (regional government of Tuscany).